cs1302uga/cs1302-ce14/README.md

       List two two or three examples.

-1. Rewrite and document the `checkNull` method so that it only accepts references that are either all the same type or all below a specific type in a hierarchy.
-Your implementation should only require a simple generic type parameter (i.e., although the wording might lead some to believe an upper bound is required, one is not).
-To avoid confusion with the type parameter of the `cs1302.ce14.Container` class, please call this method's type parameter `U` instead of `T`.
-Also rewrite all calls to `checkNull` in other files so that they explicitly paramterize `U` to the appropriate type.
+1. Rewrite and document the `checkNull` method so that it only accepts references that are either all the same type or all below a specific type in a hierarchy. **Keep the following in mind:
+   Your implementation should only require a simple generic type parameter -- an upper bound is not needed.
+   You will need to also rewrite all calls to `checkNull` in other files so that they explicitly paramterize the method to the appropriate type.
 No raw types!

-1. Compile all of the code, including your modified `Utility` class, using `bin` as the default package for compiled code.
+1. Compile *all* of the code, including your modified `Utility` class, using `bin` as the default package for compiled code.
 Make sure you compile the classes in the proper order considering the dependencies.
    If you encounter any compilation errors: